yne-bv/altinn-studio-docs/content/app/development/ux/components/_component-template/_index.en.md

 {{% notice warning %}}
 We are currently updating Altinn Studio Designer with more configuration options!
- We'll update the documentation to reflect the new changes once they are stable.
-  In the meantime, there may be more options available in beta mode.
+ The documentation is continuously updated, and there may be more settings available than what is described here, and some settings may be in beta version.
 {{% /notice %}}

 ### Add component